Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Unit tests
 * Will a long disconnect hang UI?
 Probably.
 But is that avoidable in JS, or just because Stop() blocks and is called from message queue handler?
 * Maybe don't use custom font, since it looks even less like a native app?
 Or just use it for headings?
+* Is logo jagged on some displays?
+Need dpp media queries to choose image rather than resize?

 ## Technical and compatibility notes